ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/server/troubleshooting/collect-info.markdown

 {PANEL: Reproduce scenario}

-* If the incident is over and you can reproduce it, then first verify logging is enabled.
+* If the incident is over and you can reproduce it, then first verify logging level is set to information.

 * See how to enable the logs in [Enable logs](../../server/troubleshooting/collect-info#enable-logs-for-ongoing-issues).